Finance Advice that Could Benefit You in Later Life

 Not having all your eggs in one basket often means your money is safer.

-It’s usually recommended to have a variety of assets that includes cash investments, stocks, and bonds.
+It’s usually recommended to have a variety of assets that include cash investments, stocks, and bonds.
 But even within these primary groups diversity can help.

 For example, you could include both corporate and government bonds in your portfolio.